Type 100 submachine gun

+Development

 Prototypes

 Japan was late in introducing the submachine gun to its armed forces.
 Although around 6,000 models of the SIG Bergmann 1920 (a licensed version of the German MP 18) and a few Solothurn S1-100s were purchased from Switzerland and Austria in the 1920s and 1930s, and were used in the invasion of China in 1937, mass production of a native submachine gun did not begin until 1944.
+In the interim, Imperial Japan ordered 350 MAB 38/43 submachine-guns from their Italian allies and they were delivered in 1943.

 While the western European imports were used, Japanese development of submachine guns had stalled.
 After earlier prototypes designed and built by the Nambu Arms Manufacturing Company, the Experimental Model 1 and Experimental Model 2 submachine guns, proved inadequate, new requirements were formulated in August 1937 by the Army.
 The new simpler design was based on the imported European "Bergmann type" submachine guns, which had been used effectively in both Battles of Shanghai by Japanese marines.
 This led to the development of the Experimental Model 3 submachine gun in 1938.
 The earliest version was known as Model 3A, but after some changes Model 3B was introduced in April 1939.
 It received generally positive results in testing and it was recommended to produce a batch of 200 weapons for military tests with infantry, cavalry, and reserve units.
 Further requirements were made for increased accuracy and a way to mount the standard Type 30 bayonet.
 A portion of the weapons for cavalry units were mounted with a bipod and a sight up to 1,500 meters to assess it capabilities in comparison with the bulky Type 11 light machine gun.